Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.V
 ```

 The volt, an SI unit of electric potential, defined as 1 W / A.

-Dimension: 𝐋^2 𝐌 𝐈^-1 𝐓^-3.

-See also: `Unitful.W`, `Unitful.A`

 ### Volume